Reserving a Street or Subdivision Name

 Reserving a Street Name or Subdivision Name

-Review by the Addressing Department takes approximately three working days.
+Review by the Addressing Department takes approximately 3 working days.

-Approved street names can be reserved by developers for up to two years; approved subdivision names can be reserved for up to five years.
+• Approved street names can be reserved by developers for up to two years

 Duplicate Street Names